jfpcalinawan-cloud/GE-IT-Skills-portfolio/README.md

 # GE-IT-Skills-portfolio
 My portfolio for the elective IT skills!

+# I'm Jaiza Faye Calinawan
+## Future CPA | Aspiring Entrepreneur

+### I'm a Bachelor of Science in Accountancy student with a growing passion for finance, entrepreneurship, investing, and technology.
+While my academic foundation is in accounting, I'm also exploring coding and AI to understand how technology can improve businesses and solve real-world problems.

+### My goal is to become a Certified Public Accountant, build successful businesses, and continuously learn skills that combine finance, innovation, and leadership.
+I believe that understanding both business and technology will create more opportunities in today's digital economy.

+#### "Balancing Books.
+Building Businesses."

 # ♻️ The Davao City Waste Segregation and Recycling Prompt System